nikolas-ball/thedynoshop/README.md

 # thedynoshop.github.io
 https://nick-ball.github.io/thedynoshop.github.io/

-January 7th, 2020 revision to README doc
+* *February 18th, 2020 revision to README doc* *
+~~* *January 7th, 2020 revision* *~~

-# The Dyno Shop v0.9
+# The Dyno Shop v0.9* (*Legacy Site)
+* As of early 2020 this buisness is now merging and rebranding with another local shop in central Ohio, and a new website is in the early design and development stage that will soon be hosted on this Github account, under a different repo.

 Website for motorcycle Dyno Tuning, service, and repair shop based locally in Powell, Oh.